Darktrace: History

+Origins

+Darktrace was founded in 2013 in Cambridge, where the Darktrace AI Research Centre is based, with the company's second R&D centre located in The Hague, Netherlands.
+It was founded by mathematicians and cyber defence experts at Invoke Capital, a company owned by Mike Lynch.

-Many of Darktrace's management personnel, including chief executive Poppy Gustafsson, chief technology officer Jack Stockdale, and chief strategy and artificial intelligence officer Nicole Eagan, were recruited from Autonomy.
-By the end of 2013, as well as being a wholly owned subsidiary of Invoke Capital, Invoke Capital additionally provided 15 of Darktrace's 40 staff members.
+Many of Darktrace's management personnel, including former chief executive Poppy Gustafsson, chief technology officer Jack Stockdale, and chief strategy and artificial intelligence officer Nicole Eagan, were recruited from Autonomy.

-In 2017, Darktrace caused an internet and media sensation with publication of a white paper detailing a hack of a casino's fish tank, which was caught by the company's Network Immune System.
+Listing

 In April 2021, Darktrace listed on the London Stock Exchange with a market value of circa £2.5 billion.
 The market value reached a peak of £7 billion within months, with a share value peak of £10, but later fluctuated.
 On 6 March 2022, Darktrace opened with a share value of £6.46, with a market cap of £3.43 billion.

-There has been criticism about the company's technology and its founding investor by short-seller Matthew Earl, head of the Shadowfall fund, and analysts Peel Hunt.
-In January 2022, Earl questioned Darktrace's model and culture, warning clients that the company's model was "watery-thin", based more on sales style than business substance.

 In March 2022, Darktrace acquired Cybersprint, a Dutch attack surface management company, for €47.5 million.

-Report on accounting irregularities
+Poppy Gustafsson stepped down as chief executive officer (CEO) in September 2024.
+She is succeeded by former chief operating officer (COO) Jill Popelka, who has also been appointed to the Darktrace Board of Directors.

+At the beginning of 2025, the company announced that it had acquired Cado Security, a firm specializing in investigations in the context of cyberattacks.

+Short seller report

-On 31 January 2023, Quintessential Capital Management, a New York-based hedge fund and short seller, published a detailed report alleged potential accounting errors at Darktrace, making claims about potential irregularities in contracts with resellers and customers, predominantly dating from before Darktrace’s public listing in 2021.
+On 31 January 2023, Quintessential Capital Management, a New York-based hedge fund and short seller, published a detailed report alleging potential accounting errors at Darktrace, making claims about potential irregularities in contracts with resellers and customers, predominantly dating from before Darktrace's public listing in 2021.
 Darktrace has disputed this.
 Quintessential pointed towards connections between Darktrace and HP Autonomy, the UK software company with which Darktrace shares many ties.
 Autonomy was accused of irregular accounting practices relating to its $11.7bn sale to Hewlett-Packard in 2011.

-The company’s share price fell 12 per cent when Quintessential first disclosed its short position on 30 January 2023.
+The company's share price fell 12 per cent when Quintessential first disclosed its short position on 30 January 2023.
 The shares then fell a further 8 per cent the following day, after the report was published, down to 200p.

+On 18 July 2023, EY concluded its review into the company's contracts and internal financial processes.
+EY found a “small number of errors and inconsistencies” with some of the contracts but nothing that would be “material” to Darktrace's financial statements.

+Takeover

+In April 2024, the private equity business, Thoma Bravo, offered to acquire the company for $5.3 billion.
+The takeover was approved by the UK Court in September 2024, so allowing the transaction to complete.
+On 1 October 2024, it was announced that Thoma Bravo had formally completed its acquisition of the firm.